| Internet-Draft | AAuth-R3 | August 2026 |

 The r3_s256 hash is the document's identity, not the URI.
 The AS caches documents by hash.
 If a resource updates the document at the same URI, existing auth tokens still reference the previous hash (which the AS has cached).
 New resource tokens reference the new hash.
 This enables:¶

-R3 extends the resource token defined in AAuth Protocol ([I-D.hardt-aauth-protocol]) (a JWT with typ: resource+jwt) with two additional payload claims.
+R3 extends the resource token defined in AAuth Protocol ([I-D.hardt-oauth-aauth-protocol]) (a JWT with typ: aa-resource+jwt) with two additional payload claims.
 When a resource includes R3 information, it MUST include both.¶

 Base claims (from AAuth Protocol):